 This can be a resource-intensive process to complete, if we are to ensure representation and encourage responses which can be meaningfully analysed against other local and national trends.
 Four State of the Sector surveys have so far been conducted, the last of these covering 2015-2016 and published in 2017.

-It is our hope that we will soon be able to engage in this regular mapping activity again, with appropriate funding in place and, ideally, with the support of academic research partners.
-As the sector is increasingly required to navigate a complex and changing funding, commissioning and policy environment, reporting this information is becoming more important than ever.
+As the sector is increasingly required to navigate a complex and ever-changing funding, commissioning and policy environment, reporting this information is becoming more important than ever.

 (Documents open in a new browser window/tab)

 State of the Sector 2015-2016 Full Report (PDF, 30 pages, 1.3MB)